jdemartino78/vibe_coding_a2a_agent/README.md

 # Vibe Coding: Building an A2A Agentic System (Live Training)

+> **⚠️ DISCLAIMER**: THIS DEMO IS INTENDED FOR DEMONSTRATION PURPOSES ONLY.
+IT IS NOT INTENDED FOR USE IN A PRODUCTION ENVIRONMENT.
+>
+> **⚠️ Important**: A2A is in active development (WIP) thus, in the near future there might be changes that are different from what demonstrated here.
+>
+> **⚠️ Important**: Please run this lab in **Cloud Shell** to ensure you have the proper permissions.

 ## Overview
 In this 1-hour session, we will build and deploy a multi-agent system using the A2A (Agent-to-Agent) protocol.
 This system will include a 'Hosting' agent that communicates with 'Weather' and 'Cocktail' agents to fulfill user requests.